Home Entrepreneurship The Dark Side of Entrepreneurship

 “Dude!
 The guy sitting in the cabin has the best job in the world.
 He makes money.

-Spanks us for work and always cribs about client payments and then, we do not get a hike.
+He spanks us for work and always cribs about client payments, and then, we do not get a hike.
 Life is so unfair.”

 The above lines came from my conversation with college buddies who are employees in some of the best companies.